style = cg or hftn or sd or quickmin or fire or fire/old or spin or spin/cg or spin/lbfgs

 Style quickmin is a damped dynamics method described in (Sheppard), where the damping parameter is related to the projection of the velocity vector along the current force vector for each atom.
 The velocity of each atom is initialized to 0.0 by this style, at the beginning of a minimization.

-Either the quickmin and fire styles are useful in the context of nudged elastic band (NEB) calculations via the neb command.
+Either the quickmin, fire and fire/old styles are useful in the context of nudged elastic band (NEB) calculations via the neb command.

 (Sheppard) Sheppard, Terrell, Henkelman, J Chem Phys, 128, 134106 (2008).
 See ref 1 in this paper for original reference to Qmin in Jonsson, Mills, Jacobsen.